-45. PROFESSIONAL DEVELOPMENT LEAVE
+48. PROFESSIONAL DEVELOPMENT LEAVE

-- (1) Basic Entitlement - (i) All full-time employees are entitled to two days of professional development leave on commencement and a further two days of professional development leave on the completion of each period of 12 months service. - (ii) Full-time graduate nurses participating in a recognised graduate program are entitled to an additional three days of professional development leave on commencement. - (iii) Part-time employees are entitled to professional development leave on a pro rata basis. - (2) Remote Area Entitlement - (i) All employees working in locations between 200km and 400km from the Perth GPO are entitled to one additional day of professional development leave on commencement and a further additional day of professional development leave on the completion of each period of 12 months service. - (ii) All employees working in locations more than 400km from the Perth GPO are entitled to two additional days of professional development leave on commencement and a further two additional days of professional development leave on the completion of each period of 12 months service. - (3) Unused portions of professional development leave will accrue from year to year, but will not be paid out on resignation or termination of employment. - (4) Employees will not receive travel time in addition to professional development leave entitlements. - (5) The Employer will not unreasonably withhold approval of professional development leave for non-employer provided development opportunities which are directly relevant to the current or emerging professional development needs of employees. - (6) The Employer will not require an employee to use their professional development leave under this clause for mandatory competencies, delivered by the Employer, including but not limited to Advanced Life Support; Basic Life Support, Manual Handling or Fire and Safety Training which is to be provided in ordinary paid time. - (7) Where an employee moves during an applicable period of service between locations or employers the prescribed entitlement will be credited on a pro rata basis.
+(1) Basic Entitlement

+- (i) All full-time employees are entitled to two days of professional development leave on commencement and a further two days of professional development leave on the completion of each period of 12 months service. - (ii) Full-time graduate nurses participating in a recognised graduate program are entitled to an additional three days of professional development leave on commencement. - (iii) Part-time employees are entitled to professional development leave on a pro rata basis.

+(2) Remote Area Entitlement

+- (i) All employees working in locations between 200km and 400km from the Perth GPO are entitled to one additional day of professional development leave on commencement and a further additional day of professional development leave on the completion of each period of 12 months service. - (ii) All employees working in locations more than 400km from the Perth GPO are entitled to two additional days of professional development leave on commencement and a further two additional days of professional development leave on the completion of each period of 12 months service. - (3) Unused portions of professional development leave will accrue from year to year, but will not be paid out on resignation or termination of employment. - (4) Employees will not receive travel time in addition to professional development leave entitlements. - (5) The Employer will not unreasonably withhold approval of professional development leave for non-employer provided development opportunities which are directly relevant to the current or emerging professional development needs of employees.

-- (8) The Employer will provide to the Federation on a quarterly basis information on the accrual and utilisation of professional development leave in the preceding period.
-The information provided will be in a form which enables the Federation to establish the patterns of utilisation at both an individual health service level and a whole of health level. - (9) All other forms of leave will continue to accrue whilst an employee is accessing professional development leave. - (10) Applications for all forms of professional development leave must be made in advance and in the form prescribed by the employer. - (11) Professional development leave will be recorded and acquitted in hours.
+- (6) The Employer will not require an employee to use their professional development leave under this clause for mandatory competencies, delivered by the Employer, including but not limited to Advanced Life Support; Basic Life Support, Manual Handling or Fire and Safety Training which is to be provided in ordinary paid time. - (7) Where an employee moves during an applicable period of service between locations or employers the prescribed entitlement will be credited on a pro rata basis. - (8) The Employer will provide to the Federation on a quarterly basis information on the accrual and utilisation of professional development leave in the preceding period.
+The information provided will be in a form which enables the Federation to establish the patterns of utilisation at both an individual health service level and a whole of health level. - (9) All other forms of leave will continue to accrue whilst an employee is accessing professional development leave. - (10) Applications for all forms of professional development leave must be made in advance and in the form prescribed by the employer. - (11) Professional development leave will be recorded and acquitted in hours. - (12) Mandatory Online Training - (i) Where an employee is required by the Employer to complete a mandatory online training course directly related to their work, they will be provided with time away from their duties during ordinary working hours to complete the course. - (ii) The Employer will also ensure the employee is provided with the facilities necessary to complete the training in subclause (12) of this clause, including access to a computer.

-46. INTERNATIONAL SPORTING EVENTS LEAVE
+49. INTERNATIONAL SPORTING EVENTS LEAVE